 But for me the highlights of the week are Denise Crosby and Jonathan Frakes, who between them basically have to run the ship when their crewmembers star acting erratic and the delegates start eating each other.
 Denise Crosby play Tasha visibly harried and exasperated by the goings-on and her inability to keep them in order.
 Her understated performance works in her favour this time, and her subtle irritation at life in general actually allows her to steal the comic relief role from Spiner’s mugging: She’s a delight to watch here.
 This is also the beginning of Crosby’s genial rapport with Jonathan Frakes, as their characters spend a lot of time troubleshooting together.
 As for Frakes, gets to play Riker commanding and competent for really the first time, and the scene where he conspires in secret with Geordi, Doctor Crusher and Data to relieve Captain Picard of duty is a frankly stunning example of how well this cast understands and gels with one another even at this comparatively early stage: The actors play off of each other wonderfully and you can sense the genuine, heartfelt concern and trepidation in their voices and body language.

 The cast had long since become fast friends, of course: Everyone has their own story of how they met each other the first day filming “Encounter at Farpoint” and immediately felt a deep and powerful connection with each other and how they quickly became best friends and remain so to this day.
 Doug Drexler tells Paula Block and Terry J. Erdmann In Star Trek: The Next Generation 365 how the bridge set was like a “futuristic night club”, with bowling, slam poetry sessions, impersonations, wrestling matches, singing and dancing and copious amounts of general screwing around.
 It’s extremely rare not just in Star Trek, not just in television, but in any kind of production or life in general, to get that level of camaraderie and friendship.
 It sounds like an absolutely magical time, and reminds me of the few times I would travel to camps or workshop seminars and meet people who shared my interests and positionalities and with whom I too felt an immediate and intense kinship.
 The only difference is that I eventually fell out of communication with all of my friends, but these actors all remain soulmates.
 Star Trek: The Next Generation and its cast were both truly blessed.

-'s inaugural year, and why this episode is always at the forefront of my mind when I think about it.
+But the one production-level factoid about “Lonely Among Us” that really seals it as an iconic story for me is the cinematography.
+It’s uniquely dark, which I simply love.
+There are entire sections of the set blacked out at a time, and the scenes with Riker, Tasha and the delegates all feature a lot of moody light and shadowplay.
+To me, this is the definitive look of Star Trek: The Next Generation‘s inaugural year, and why this episode is always at the forefront of my mind when I think about it.
 While later seasons are maligned (unfairly, I might add, go watch the restorations), for being too brightly lit and looking washed out, it is true that the ambient light gets turned up a bit when Marvin Rush takes over from Edward R. Brown as director of photography in the third season.
 This means that the show’s earliest years, in particular this one, have an unmistakeably distinctive moody and filmic (but not cinematic) look about them, and this episode is a masterclass example of that.
 Which is, bluntly all it needs.
 Between the Anticans, the Selay and the cinematography, “Lonely Among Us” has far more to offer that’s worth remembering apart from its rather passable plot.
 If it’s mediocre, it’s mediocre in a very Long 1980s way, and that’s not a bad thing, because images and emotions are more powerful than words anyway.